What to Know About Vitamin D Deficiency This Mental Health Awareness Month

 - A Quick Guide to Genetics Testing for Optimal Mental Wellness

 Ready to tap into your genes so you can nourish your unique body, mind, and soul?
-Become a member of The Fulfilled Fork or sign up to receive emails from me to learn all about holistic mental wellness.
+Get additional support through coaching or sign up to receive emails from me to learn all about holistic mental wellness.
 You’ll get my FREE Food + Mood Guide for improving your mental wellness just for signing up!